 So you’ve been doing this for a while.
-We’ve seen huge growth in the health industry, particularly around plant-based lifestyles.
-But back then, you would of been called a hippy because you didn’t eat like everyone else.
-Would you find that if you were to transition to that today, would it be easier than it was for you back then?
+We’ve seen massive growth in the health industry, particularly around plant-based lifestyles.
+But back then, you would have been judged because you didn’t eat like everyone else.
+If you were to transition to veganism today, do you think it would be easier than it was for you back then?

 I think so.
-I mean personally I didn’t find it to be a huge transition back then because once I knew about it, I couldn’t un-know it.
+I mean personally, I didn’t find it to be a huge transition back then because once I knew about it, I couldn’t un-know it.
 I would like to think that I’m quite ethical about that.
-If there are shoes made by children in slave labour, I’m not going to support it and buy those shoes again.
-So for my personality it wasn’t so hard.
+If there are shoes made by children in slave labour, I’m not going to support it and repurchase those shoes.
+So for my personality, it wasn’t so hard.

 But yes, socially, for sure, it’s way easier now.
-Especially if you go to Los Angeles.
+Especially in cities like Los Angeles.
 So many influential people are vegan.
 In fact, it’s cool to be vegan!
 And everyone knows what vegan is now.
 12 years ago people would be like, “oh so you don’t eat fish?”

 You have two children right?

 Out of curiosity, are they vegan?

 My daughter was vegan for the first two years of her life.
 And then I started giving her eggs.
 I don’t even know what it was that started that.
 I think because she was so small, I just got a little nervous as you do when you are a first time Mum.

 So she eats organic pastured eggs.
 And now and then they eat organic cheese on a pizza at a restaurant we go to in Bondi.
 My son is the same.
 So they’re vegetarian—although they don’t eat dairy often at all, as apart from the cruelty in the industry I also don’t think it is healthy.